Posts

 Eating While Wearing Tefillin

-Question: We have a learning program after shacharis which we are encouraged to keep our tefillin on for.
-Can we eat while wearing our tefillin ?
-Answer: The Gemara (Berachos 23b) teaches that one should remove one’s tefillin before sitting down to eat a full meal.
-Rashi explains that one may become intoxicated while eating.
-The Tiferes Yisrael (Yadayim, Yachin 2:4:35) infers that one would be allowed to eat a full meal without any alcohol.
-Nonetheless, Rambam (Tefillin 4:16) and the Shulchan Aruch (OC 40:8) write that one is only permitted to have a snack.
-The Mishna Berura (40:19) questions whether this hetter applies only to those who are accustomed to wear their tefillin all day (see Aruch Hashulchan OC 40:5).
-Nonetheless, the Tzitz Eliezer (7:27:1) writes that the Shulchan Aruch (OC 37:2) notes that the practice in his time was for people not to wear their tefillin throughout the day.
-Yet, the Shulchan Aruch still allows one to have a snack while wea...
+Question: We have a learning program after Shacharis during which we are encouraged to keep our tefillin on.
+Is it permissible to eat while still wearing tefillin ?
+Answer: The Gemara (Berachos 23b) teaches that one should remove their tefillin before sitting down to eat a full meal.
+Rashi explains that this is because a person might become distracted or even intoxicated while eating, leading to a lack of the proper reverence due to the tefillin .
+The Tiferes Yisrael (Yadayim, Yachin 2:4:35) infers from Rashi that this concern applies mainly when alcohol is involved.
+Therefore, he suggests that eating a full meal without wine could theoretically be permitted.
+Nevertheless, both Rambam (Tefillin 4:16) and the Shulchan Aruch (OC 40:8) rule that one should only eat a light snack while wearing tefillin .
+The Mishna Berura (40:19) questions whether this hetter applies only to those who are accustomed to wear tefillin throughout the day (see Aruch Hashulchan OC 40:5).
+However, R’ E...